 Children

-Protecting Children from ACEs with ECHO Pays Off for New Mexico
+With Project ECHO, Protecting Children from ACEs Pays Off for New Mexico

-Now in its second year, this ECHO program is an innovative solution to prevent adverse childhood experiences from adding up for New Mexico's children.
+Now in its third year, this ECHO program is an innovative solution to prevent adverse childhood experiences from adding up for New Mexico's children.

 An Urgent Solution

-Training and mentoring 586 child-facing service providers in two years, the ACEs ECHO program exemplifies why the ECHO Model is a critical support for New Mexico.
+Training and mentoring more than 870 child-facing service providers since 2022, the ACEs ECHO program exemplifies why the ECHO Model is a critical support for New Mexico.

 Participants analyze case studies to learn best practices from experts and to learn from each other.
-“Our participants—nurses, primary care providers, behavioral health clinicians, school counselors, principals—they all pitch in for each case to provide clarifying questions and their own recommendations,” Dr. Katzman explained.
+“Our participants—nurses, primary care providers, behavioral health clinicians, school counselors, principals—they all pitch in for each case to provide clarifying questions and their own recommendations,” says Dr. Katzman.

 A Vision for Systemic Change